How to create a website with WordPress in 2021

-At Variants you can indicate which versions of this font you might want to use on your website.
-For example, you can indicate that you want to add bold, italic and more.
+At Variants, you can indicate which versions of this font you might want to use on your website.
+For example, you can indicate that you want to add bold, italic, and more.

-At Size you can select the font size.
-I have set 18 here, which stands for 18 pixels in size.
+At Size, you can select the font size.
+I have set 18 here, which stands for 18 pixels in Size.

-Next we have a number of options where I would leave the default settings.
+Next, we have a number of options where I would leave the default settings.
 Purely because this is good enough and often does not benefit customization.
-This is so with the weight (thickness) of the letters, Text Transform (always lowercase, only uppercase, etc.), line height and margin (space) under paragraph.
+This is so with the weight (thickness) of the letters, Text Transform (always lowercase, only uppercase, etc.), line height, and margin (space) under paragraph.

-Setting main colors for your website
+You are setting the main colors for your website.

 You can set the main colors you use in the Astra theme through the customizer.
 To do this, go to Global and then to Colors.
 You will then see the following settings:

-I probably don’t need to give you much explanation of what the colors are for, since it’s just there in English.
-You can change the colors here for the text, theme, link, link hover, heading and background.
+I probably don’t need to give you much explanation of what the colors are for since it’s just there in English.
+You can change the colors here for the text, theme, link, link hover, heading, and background.

-The theme, hover and header color may need some extra explanation.
+The theme, hover, and header color may need some extra explanation.
 The theme color is used for global things in the theme that have a color to stand out.
 So this should be your absolute main color.

-The Heading Color is not translated, but is simply the color for the titles/headings on the pages of your website.
+The Heading Color is not translated but is simply the color for the titles/headings on the pages of your website.